mapsplugin/cordova-plugin-googlemaps-doc/articles/before_post_your_issue/README.md

 The important thing is **which version of this plugin do you use?**

-This is imperative because the plugin is updated frequently.
+This is imperative because this plugin is updated frequently.
 Please include your minor version as well.

 ```